tc-mwangi/shutterbug/README.md

 # Click™

-**click**, is a fan website dedicated to the epic Mirror's edge Catalyst Game Franchise.
+**click**, is a fan website dedicated to the epic MIRROR'S EDGE™ CATALYST Game Franchise.
 User's are able to view images and profiles of the characters in the game.

 ##Screenshots